Nonlinearsound/cst/README.md

 ### Template blocks

-This is an example of a template file and to be passed as an input file with the argument -i Notice the definitions in brackets, like "store", "block-start" and "block-end".
+This is an example of a template file and to be passed as an input file with the argument -i.
+Notice the definitions in brackets, like "store", "block-start" and "block-end".
 These are template block definitions that the parser and the template engine will use to replace them with content of the specified data csv file.

 Also there are template placeholder definitions like {{name}} specified.
 These are simple template definitions where the token is replaced with the value of the specified key.